 The vaulted ceiling shows a starry sky, with paintings of Christ, Mary, and the Prophets.

-Giotto’s frescoes here are considered revolutionary, and influenced many important painters to come.
+Giotto is considered the pre-eminent Italian painter of the 14th century.
+His frescoes here are considered revolutionary, and influenced many important painters to come.

 Admission is restricted to a limited number per timed slot.
 Before you enter the chapel, you have to spend some time in a special dehumidifying chamber, where you will watch a movie about the frescoes.